-Part D: Building Compound Sentences.
-Use the words and, but, or, or so to combine your sentences.
+Part D: Building Compound Sentences .
+Use the words and , but , or , or so to combine your sentences.

+1.

+2.

 Part E: Building Complex Sentences.
 Use the words because, when, while or if to extend ideas.

+1.

+2.

+Part F: Building Questions.
+Write a question for each answer.

+1. Why?

-- 1. Why \\\\\?
-The people are gathering to launch the rocket to space. - 2.
-What \\\\\\?
+The people are gathering to launch the rocket to space.

+2. What?
+A man is going to fire the cannon.

 A man is going to fire the cannon.